YES VM

 • NICE (NG23, updated November 2024) recommends offering non-hormonal vaginal moisturisers or lubricants to women with dryness symptoms who prefer a non-hormonal option [1].
 YES VM is not named in NICE guidance.

-• The BMS Consensus Statement on GSM (November 2025) explicitly names YES VM as a suitable product, alongside Sylk, noting it is less likely to cause irritation than some alternatives [2].
+• The British Society for Sexual Medicine explicitly names YES VM as a suitable product, alongside Sylk, noting it is less likely to cause irritation than some alternatives [2].
 It also clearly states that moisturisers do not treat the underlying cause of dryness and are suited to mild-to-moderate symptoms [2].

 References